Quick reference guide

 Other regulatory or government approvals

-Generally, there are no other specific approvals required.
-However, depending on the sector of business, certain approvals may be required from certain governmental bodies.
-For example, certain approvals of the Ministry of Health are required for transactions in the health sector, and certain approvals may be required from the Central Bank of Egypt, or the FRA for transactions in the banking sector and the FRA for the non-banking financial sector.
+Regulatory approvals depend on the sector of business, and certain approvals may be required from certain governmental bodies.
+For example, certain approvals of the Ministry of Health are required for transactions in the health sector, and certain approvals may be required from the Central Bank of Egypt or the FRA for transactions in the banking sector and non-banking financial sectors.
 For the pharmaceuticals and med-tech manufacturing sectors, the pre-approval of the Egyptian Drug Authority is also required.
+For lands allocated pursuant to allocation decrees, pre-approval of the relevant allocating body (e.g. the New Urban Communities Authority) is also required.

 Employment

-Egyptian labor law is largely employee-biased and designed to protect employees.
-The most common employment issues relevant to M&A transactions in Egypt are layoffs or employee transfers following an acquisition.
+Egyptian labor law is largely employee-biased and designed to protect employees’ rights.
+The most common employment issues relevant to M&A transactions in Egypt are terminations or employee transfers following an acquisition.

-Further, the Egyptian Labor Law regulates redundancy of employees for economic reasons.
+Further, the Egyptian Labor Law regulates workforce reductions for economic reasons.
 This can be relevant to entities prior to or post M&A transactions.
-However, in practice, redundancy is a lengthy process and, historically, the respective authority has not granted any approvals for redundancy.
-Therefore, market practice is to agree amicably with the employees on exits.
+However, in practice, such terminations require following a lengthy process (including obtaining approval from a designated committee) and, historically, the relevant authority has not granted any approvals for terminations under this scenario, though it is still unclear whether this practice will remain the same after the issuance of the new Labor Law.
+Therefore, the current market practice is to agree to an amicable separation with the employees.

 Tax